alexfiset/OpenCV-Scanner-Photo-Extractor/README.md

 ## Sample Output

-The annotated scan shows each detected photo labeled and bounded.
-Individual crops are saved as separate JPEGs.
+The annotated scan shows each detected photo labeled in white and bounded by a green box.
+Individual crops are saved as separate JPEGs without the labels and bounding boxes.

 ![Annotated scan output](docs/sample_output.jpg)